Advanced Switch Matrix to Streamline Tests

 Many high-volume manufacturing lines resort to using modular instruments because each instrument card does exactly the specific test function required of a box instrument but with significant space savings.
 Manufacturing lines are very sensitive to space and cost of testing per unit.
 The modular systems are, however, less flexible in terms of setup and configuration.
 Sometimes, you need special modular cards for certain measurements such as temperature and may require special external signal conditioning modules.

-Option 3 (DAQ switch system instruments)
+Option 3 (Data acquisition switch system instruments)

 What can DAQ switch system instrument do to streamline tests?